 High index values and the "Over"

-As we posted earlier, games that have had an Index value of 10 averaged for the entire game, more than 140 games this season, have averaged over 10 runs per game the entire season.
+As posted earlier, games that had an HRF Index value of 10 averaged for the entire game, more than 150 games this season, averaged over 10 runs per game the entire season.

 Low HRF Index and the "Under"